lbaerga/russianMathsJava/README.md

 # russianMathsJava
 JavaProgramHunterCollege

-Also check my other project out, for use of objects: [This is my RPG](https://github.com/lbaerga/oopRPG "My one-step RPG")
+Also check my other project out, for use of objects:

+[This is my RPG] (https://github.com/lbaerga/oopRPG "My one-step RPG")